statmike/vertex-ai-mlops/Applied GenAI/readme.md

 - [Vertex AI GenAI For BigQuery Q&A - Overview](./Vertex%20AI%20GenAI%20For%20BigQuery%20Q&A%20-%20Overview.ipynb)

+**Coming Soon!
+[Vertex AI Extensions](https://cloud.google.com/vertex-ai/docs/generative-ai/extensions/overview)** Simplify the process of connecting to and retrieving relevant data from sources like BigQuery!

 **Extended concepts:**

 Similar to the Document Q&A examples below, embedding based content retrieval can also benefit BigQuery Q&A.